Sotheby's, BofA, J.C. Penney attract hedge fund buyers

-NEW YORK/BOSTON (Reuters) - Top U.S. hedge fund managers in the third quarter zoned in on the consumer sector, with investment plays ranging from Sotheby’s (BID.N), a high-end auction house that caters to millionaires, to J.C.
-Penney Co (JCP.N), the struggling department store chain.
+NEW YORK/BOSTON (Reuters) - Top U.S. hedge fund managers in the third quarter bought and sold shares of such hotly debated companies as Herbalife Ltd (HLF.N), J.C.
+Penney Co (JCP.N) and Sotheby’s (BID.N).

-Ellington Management Group LLC, a $5.5 billion investment firm founded by Michael Vranos, took a new position in Sotheby‘s, as did Eric Mindich’s Eton Park Capital Management.
+Ellington Management Group LLC, a $5.5 billion investment firm founded by Michael Vranos, took a new position in auction house Sotheby‘s, as did Eric Mindich’s Eton Park Capital Management.

 Ellington owned 71,500 shares at the end of the third quarter while Eton Park opened an 1.94 million stake.